 They were the enemy in a no-quarter war.
 The Junior war.
 No mercy, no prisoners.
 Except one day they took one… .

-- To be reprinted in Galician translation in Nova Fantasia (forthcoming)
+- Reprinted in Galician translation in Nova Fantasia as Prisioneiro de Guerra (October 11th, 2022)

 SF Revu reviewed Space & Time Magazine: